hsabale/ansible-aci/README.md

 ## Using the example playbook

 ### Configure your APIC host and credentials
-Look inside the example inventory and provide the needed information.
+Look inside the inventory and provide the needed information.
-Only the first APIC is being use by the playbook, so you don't need more than one.

 #### Role variables
 The role accepts various variables, including: